 We spent three days checking out RVs, products, resorts and everything in between.
 To say the show is huge would be an understatement.
-For anyone in the market for a new coach or products, this RV show offers one place to see it all.
+For anyone in the market to buy an RV or accessosires, this RV show offers one place to see it all.

 Not every model and layout was at the show, but there was plenty of inventory to get an idea of the options available.
 The opportunity to see new models with a different point of view was one of the highlights for us.